gurug-dev/distributed_data_systems_project/README.md

 ## ML Objectives:

+1. Scrape reddit posts, financial 10K reports and stock ticker price data using PRAW, PMAW, EDGAR - API, and AlphaVantage.
+2. Automate the data pipeline using PySpark, Airflow, MongoDB and GCS.
-1. Performing Sentiment Analysis using Pre-trained Models (Hugging Face- FinBERT)
+3. Performing Sentiment Analysis using Pre-trained Models (Hugging Face- FinBERT) on the reddit posts and financial 10K reports.
-2. Use sentiment analysis to predict Stock Prices
+4. Use sentiment scores and ticker features like EBITDA, 52wk high/lows etc to predict Stock Prices.
-3. Build Knowledge Graph for US Publicly listed firms
-4. Perform Community Detection/ Link Prediction to identify knowledge graph embeddings
-5. Use Graph Data Science to augment sentiment scores for related/smaller firms and use them to improve stock market predictions

 ## Install